zio/zio-http/docs/faq.md

 Yes, ZIO HTTP is designed for performance, leveraging non-blocking I/O and asynchronous concurrency to handle high loads efficiently.

-## Can I integrate ZIO HTTP with existing Java libraries or frameworks?
+## Can I integrate ZIO HTTP with Existing Java Libraries?

-Yes, ZIO HTTP provides interoperability with existing Java libraries and frameworks, allowing you to leverage functionality from the Java ecosystem seamlessly.
+Yes, ZIO HTTP provides interoperability with existing Java libraries and frameworks, allowing you to leverage functionality from the Java ecosystem seamlessly by importing blocking and non-blocking operations.

-## Is ZIO HTTP suitable for building microservices?
+## Is ZIO HTTP Suitable for Building Microservices?

 Yes, ZIO HTTP along with the ZIO ecosystem is well-suited for building microservices, which provides many aspects that are essential for building cloud-native applications: